CALL US

 The Pure Gold Company

-Chancellor George Osbourne’s pension reforms in 2014 opened-up the pensions market and enabled people to take much more control of their future income than before.
-Since 2015, retirees have had the freedom to invest their pension pots in assets that suit their requirements.
+Ten years ago, then-chancellor George Osbourne’s pension reforms opened-up the pensions market and enabled people to take much more control of their future income than before.
+Since 2015, those over 55 have had the freedom to withdraw some or all of their pension pots to use as they wish, whether or not they have retired, although this will rise to 57 in 2028.

 Investing in Equities